AlexWaygood/typeshed-stats/stats_website/stats.md

 ## Stats on typeshed's stubs for `polib`

 ### Number of lines
-158
+155

 ### Package status: *up to date*
 These stubs should be fairly up to date.
 In CI, stubtest tests these stubs against the latest version of the package that's available.

-### Stubtest settings in CI: *missing stubs ignored*
+### Stubtest settings in CI: *error on missing stub*
-The `--ignore-missing-stub` stubtest setting is used in CI.
+Objects missing from the stub cause stubtest to emit an error in CI.

 ### Pyright settings in CI: *strict*
 All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `polib`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 62
+    - Annotated parameters: 61
     - Unannotated parameters: 0
-    - Explicit `Any` parameters: 20
+    - Explicit `Any` parameters: 18
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
     - Annotated returns: 75